racheleckenrod/100devs-mvc-auth-huntober-group/README.md

 ## Huntober

-A ToDo App themed around the tech job hunt(known as Huntober within the 100Devs community), built using MVC Architecture and with user accounts, auth, encrypted passwords, and more!
+A full-stack ToDo application themed around the tech job hunt(known as Huntober within the 100Devs community), built using MVC Architecture and with user accounts, auth, encrypted passwords, and more!

 A collaborative project built by Adam Morsa, Rachel Eckenroad, Atlas McKenzie, Andrea Pang, and Harry Ashenden.